TMiclot/MICLOT/User_Guide/__amino_acids_properties.md

 ## 1. Standard atom names use in PDB and Force field

 > [!NOTE]
-> For reasons of space, the numbers in the names are written in subscript.
-Backbone atome are alway replased by: *backbone*, else for GLY and PRO they are given in grey italics.
+> For reasons of space, numerical values in names are denoted using subscript notation.
+Additionally, backbone atoms are consistently represented by the term backbone, except in the cases of GLY and PRO, where they are displayed in grey italics.

 > [!WARNING]
-> If you use molecular dynamic software, hydrogen names can change depending of the force field you use (Amber, CHARMM, ...).
+> If you use molecular dynamic software, the naming conventions for hydrogen atoms may vary depending on the force field employed (e.g., Amber, CHARMM, etc.).

 ### 1.1.
 Backbone